hackoregon/getting-started/datascience/MacNative.md

 ### PostgreSQL installation
 Our base install version for Hack Oregon is 9.5.x.
-Please keep this in mind when you are downloading whatever installation package you choose.
+Please keep this in mind when you are downloading whichever installation package you choose.

 There are [several ways](https://www.postgresql.org/download/macosx/) to install postgres on your mac.
-You should do whatever works well for you but we have found that the Postgres.app works well.
-It ships with PostGIS and will keep the installation separate from any other versions of Postgres you already have installed.
+You should do whatever works well for you, but the Postgres.app seems to work well and includes PostGIS.
+It will also keep the Postgres installation separate from any other versions of Postgres you already have installed.
 Homebrew can sometimes be tricky but the current base install is 9.5.5.
-There are also version specific packages for homebrew.
+It has been installed successfully and version specific kegs are available.
 There are also other options listed on the page linked above.

 **Installation via Postgres.app**
-* [Download](https://github.com/PostgresApp/PostgresApp/releases/download/9.5.5/Postgres-9.5.5.zip) the v9.5.5 installer and unzip it and move the .app to your Applications directory (just as you would any other app)
+* [Download](https://github.com/PostgresApp/PostgresApp/releases/download/9.5.5/Postgres-9.5.5.zip) the v9.5.5 installer, unzip it, and move the .app to your Applications directory (just as you would any other app)
 * When you run the app, the server will start and you’ll see an elephant icon appear in your menu bar.